-A recipient who has received a notice of termination may request NEH's review of the termination action.
-The institutional grant administrator must submit the request through eGMS Reach no later than 30 calendar days after the date of the termination notice and should address it to the Senior Deputy Chairman, National Endowment for the Humanities.
+A recipient may appeal NEH's notice of termination.
+The IGA must submit the request through eGMS Reach no later than 30 calendar days after the date of the termination notice and should address it to the Senior Deputy Chairman, National Endowment for the Humanities.

-The request for review must contain a full statement of the recipient's position and the pertinent facts and reasons that support such a position.
-The Office of Grant Management will promptly acknowledge the request and forward it to the NEH Senior Deputy Chairman, who will consult with the program office, the Office of Grant Management, and the Office of General Counsel.
-Pending the resolution of the review, the notice of termination will remain in effect.
+If appealing, the recipient must provide a full statement of its position, the pertinent facts, and reasons that support its position.
+OGM will promptly acknowledge the request and forward it to the NEH Senior Deputy Chair, who will consult with the program office, OGM, and the Office of General Counsel.

+Pending resolution, the notice of termination will remain in effect.

-The Office of Grant Management will send the recipient a Notice of Action with the Senior Deputy Chairman's final administrative decision through eGMS Reach.
+OGM will send the recipient a Notice of Action with the Senior Deputy Chair's final administrative decision through eGMS Reach.
 The final administrative decision cannot be appealed.